 Alcohol results in increased estrogen.
 Increased estrogen levels contribute to breast cancer.
 Women who average three alcoholic drinks per week have a 15% higher risk of breast cancer than those who do not drink (Mayo Clinic).

 In pregnant women, alcohol in the blood passes through the placenta and the umbilical cord to the baby.
 Alcohol harms the baby’s developing brain and other organs.
-Fetal Alcohol Syndrome produces non-reversable cognitive and physical deficits to the baby.
+Fetal Alcohol Syndrome produces non-reversible cognitive and physical deficits in the baby.

 Spider veins, rosacea, and discoloration are a few of the indicators that alcohol is taking a toll on your skin.
 As alcohol use disorders progress, skin becomes jaundiced (yellowed).

 Yellowing of the whites of the eyes is a side effect of a compromised liver.
 And lack of sleep, bad circulation, water retention, and overall poor health causes puffiness, bags, and dark circles around the eyes.

 Heavy alcohol use, especially during adolescence and young adult years, can degrade bone health.
 It is also a strong contributor to osteopenia and osteoporosis.
 Alcohol impacts calcium and vitamin D absorption.
 This leaches calcium from the bones, leading to bone weakness and fractures.

 Hear this gym enthusiasts!
 Chronic alcohol use results in decreased muscle mass due to malnutrition.